 Treating patients over the years, I have come across several common mistakes people are making in their diet that sabotage their weight loss success.
 When I ask people what their diet is like, a lot of people respond with “I eat pretty healthy”.
-When I read what they are actually eating, it is often times not healthy at all.
+When I find out what they are actually eating, it is usually not what I consider healthy at all.
 Diet and nutrition can be endlessly confusing and often times what we think is healthy is in fact the opposite.
-This article will help to clear up some of the diet myths out there and help you identify the common mistakes you may be making in your weight loss efforts.
+In this article I will clear up some of the diet myths out there, and help you identify the common mistakes you may be making in your weight loss efforts.
 Here are the top 7 ways you may be sabotaging your diet:

 2. Eating a lot of fruit.
 Fruit is a natural form of sugar.
 Sugar in any form is still sugar!
 Many people think that they need to be eating more fruit in their diet, not realizing that they are spiking their blood sugar and inhibiting weight loss.
 Fruit, fruit juices, fruit snacks, dried fruit, and any form of fruit in the diet will prevent you from losing weight.
 If not trying to lose weight, fruit that is in season in moderation is fine, but if you are trying to drop some pounds, you will need to eliminate fruit from your diet.

 3. Drinking Smoothies and Juicing.
 Now I know some people reading this might be getting upset at this moment, but I am here to help you by giving you the honest truth.
 When anything is juiced or blended it turns immediately into sugar.
 I know you may have watched the documentaries and read the articles and bought the juicer and spent a ton on produce and dwindled it down to one little cup, but what you are consuming is processed in the body as sugar.
 (Yes, even vegetables!)